There are many treatment options available for CIDP

 IVIG1,2

-IVIG, or intravenous immune globulin, is a therapy for chronic inflammatory demyelinating polyneuropathy.
-IVIG is made from antibodies that come from donated human plasma.
+IVIG, or intravenous immune globulin, is a therapy for CIDP.
+IVIG is comprised of proteins that come from donated human plasma.
 It provides antibodies to block the immune and inflammatory processes that attack and destroy myelin.
-However, how IVIG works to help treat CIDP is not fully known.
+The way in which IVIG works in the treatment of patients with CIDP is not completely understood.

 Corticosteroids3,4

-They imitate the effects of hormones that are produced by the body to suppress the immune system and reduce inflammation.
+Corticosteroids imitate the effects of hormones that are produced by the body to suppress the immune system and reduce inflammation.
 They work by exceeding the body’s natural levels of steroids to help suppress the immune system.
-However, how corticosteroids work to help treat CIDP is not fully known.
+However, how corticosteroids work in treatment of patients with CIDP is not completely understood.

 Plasmapheresis5

-Plasmapheresis, or plasma exchange, is a procedure that removes proteins from your blood, including proteins that cause disease, and then returns your white blood cells, red blood cells, and platelets back into your circulation.
+Plasmapheresis, or plasma exchange, is a procedure that removes proteins from the blood—including proteins that cause disease, and then returns white blood cells—red blood cells, and platelets back into the body.

 Immunosuppressants (various drugs that regulate your immune system)1,6